Teratosphaeria fibrillosa

 Index Fungorum number: IF 245140; Facesoffungi number: FoF 06990, Fig. 1

-Although there are 99 Teratosphaeria records in Index fungorum (2021), the actual number of species is less as many have been synonymized and transferred to other genera such as Acidomyces, Amycosphaerella, Austroafricana, Batcheloromyces, Mycosphaerella, Neodevriesia, Neotrimmatostroma, Parateratosphaeria, Parateratosphaeria, Readeriella, Suberoteratosphaeria and Xenoteratosphaeria.
-Teratosphaeria comprises 36 species known on nine different host plants and two plant families namely Amaryllidaceae and Myrtaceae.
-Teratosphaeria is reported mainly from Australia and South Africa.
-Many hosts and regions are still understudied for the genus Teratosphaeria and more studies are needed for discovery of new species.
+There are 99 Teratosphaeria records in Index Fungorum (2022), but many have been transferred to other genera such as Acidomyces, Amycosphaerella, Austroafricana, Batcheloromyces, Mycosphaerella, Neodevriesia, Neotrimmatostroma, Parateratosphaeria, Readeriella, Suberoteratosphaeria and Xenoteratosphaeria.
+Teratosphaeria comprises 36 species known on nine different host plants in Amaryllidaceae and Myrtaceae.
+Teratosphaeria is reported from Australia and South Africa.

 Recent News